 Not so long ago spinner fishing for salmon was a matter of large spinners with a distinctive ‘thump’.
 Anglers who were in the know wanted to see their rod tip bouncing to the beat of the spinner blade as they trolled the rivers and bays in pursuit of king salmon.
 The ‘thump’ accomplished a couple of vital functions.
 First, if it was thumping, it was working.
 The thump would change or stop entirely if the spinner got fouled with weeds or even on its own line.
 You knew it was time to reel it in and clear the mess.
-Second, and probably more importantly, if the thump stopped and the line went slack—even a little—you knew your spinner had likely been pick up by a salmon headed toward your boat.
-For those who could recognize these ‘slack-line bites’ the time to set the hook had been signaled.
-Finally, there is some speculation that the thump generates additional attraction as it sends low frequency sound waves out into the water.
+Second, and probably more importantly, if the thump stopped and the line went slack—even a little—you knew your spinner had likely been pick up by a salmon headed toward your boat, for those who could recognize these ‘slack-line bites’ the time to set the hook had been signaled.
+Finally, there is some speculation that the thump generates additional attraction as it sends low-frequency sound waves out into the water.

 Those large spinners like the old T-Spoons and Cascade #7s will still produce just like they always did.
 But trends change and often for a good reason.
 Such is the case for the 3.5 spinner craze.
 Some years back serious salmon anglers and guides discovered the benefits of 360° flashers (those with agitator rudders).
 They had been used for trolling with bait set-ups since they hit the market, but it took the innovative thinking of a few to discover how effective they were when rigged with a spinner.
 The problem was that most traditional salmon spinners were too large to allow for the flasher to rotate as designed.